linear-a/rhino.inside/Javascript/Sample-3/README.md

 There are two projects in this sample:
 - `InsideElectron.csproj` - Compiles to a .net Core 2.0 class library with one class and several method.
 This class contains the code to start Rhino.
-- `InsideElectronApp` - The Electron app that provides a GUI and launches Rhino and Grasshopper from javascript.
+- `InsideElectronApp` - The Electron app that provides a GUI and launches Rhino and Grasshopper from JavaScript.

 ### Dependencies
 - Rhino WIP (7.0.19127.235, 5/7/2019)